 Florida's state parks offer a wealth of recreational and educational activities to residents of all ages.
-The beauty of our park system extends from the beautiful beaches of Bill Baggs Cape Florida State Park and John Pennekamp State Park to the historic Barnacle State Historic Park.
+The beauty of our park system extends from the beautiful beaches of Bill Baggs Cape Florida State Park and John Pennekamp State Park to the historic Barnacle State Historic Park and Oleta River State Park.
 Did you know that you can avoid daily entrance fees by purchasing an annual pass to all of Florida's 160 state parks?

 Daily Entrance Fees